or

 Article continues below advertisement

-Make a suncatcher
+Make a suncatcher.

 Article continues below advertisement

-Meditate in the sunshine
+Meditate in the sunshine.

 Source: Getty Images

 The sun is strongest during summer solstice, according to Apartment Therapy, and although it can bring you energy and light, it can also be intense, and a lot to handle.
 That's why it's recommended that you try meditating in the sunshine, to absorb the power and welcome the warmth, as opposed to being bothered by it.
-Taking time to meditate in the sun is a relaxing and rewarding way to enjoy the outdoors — bring some water, a mat, and get ready to feel totally zen.
+Taking time to meditate in the sun is a relaxing and rewarding way to enjoy the outdoors — bring some water, a yoga mat, and get ready to feel totally zen.

 Article continues below advertisement

-Feast on seasonal foods
+Feast on seasonal foods.

 Source: Getty Images